equality factor: finding their voice in relation to gender and sexuality

 With "Under My Influence", American band The Aces are releasing their second studio album.
-The record still has a lot of familiar The Aces-elements in it, but is also showing us a lot of growth in various areas.
+The record still has a lot of familiar The Aces elements in it, but it also showing us a lot of growth in various areas.
 Not only is the band taking a big step forward musically - there is also a big development in regard to the content and themes of the new songs.

 The overall topic of "Under My Influence" is becoming oneself, a coming-of-age kind of story.
-The tackle a clear graspable topic, and one that could not be more complex in its diversity.
+They tackle a graspable topic and one that could not be more complex in its diversity.
 Although the four girls of The Aces are only in their early twenties, they managed to handle this subject in a very reflective and mature way.
 Alisa Ramirez, the band's drummer, gives the following answer to the question of how you manage to find yourself: „Be nice to yourself and give yourself room to grow and be patient with yourself.
 Trust your gut, because you know a lot more than you think you know inside.
-Don’t second guess yourself.
+Don’t second-guess yourself.
 If you are getting a certain feeling about something just grow with it!"

 "Change is the only constant that you can count on.“